cloudfoundry/docs-cfcr/docs/index.md

 This is the documentation for Kubo, an open-source project that provides a solution for deploying and managing [Kubernetes](https://kubernetes.io/docs/home/) clusters using [BOSH](https://bosh.io/docs).

+Kubo uses BOSH to improve the Kubernetes experience for both operators and developers.
+By leveraging BOSH, Kubo adds capabilities such as high availability, scaling, and self-healing to Kubernetes clusters.

 ##I want to learn more

 See [What is Kubo?](overview/what-is-kubo/) to learn more about Kubo.